wirthy21/ICRA2027-PredatorPreyGAIL/README.md

-from pathlib import Path

-readme = r"""# Learning Predator–Prey Interactions from Real-World Animal Behavior 🦈🐟
+# Learning Predator–Prey Interactions from Real-World Animal Behavior 🦈🐟

 This repository accompanies our paper on learning predator–prey dynamics from synthetic and real-world animal trajectories using **Generative Adversarial Imitation Learning (GAIL)**.